uncbiag/SimpleClick/README.md

 Other datasets: [RITM Github](https://github.com/saic-vul/ritm_interactive_segmentation)

 ## Notes
-This repository is under active development.
+[10/02/2022] Release the main models.
+This repository is still under active development.

 ## License
 The code is released under the MIT License.
 It is a short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.